 Why is it important to increase your click-through rate?

-- A higher CTR means more readers are landing on your retailer product page or website, which will hopefully lead to more sales.
-If potential readers make it to your book’s page on a retailer, the description, book cover, reviews, and other product page elements can help convert that click into a sale.
+- More clicks means more readers are landing on your retailer product page or website.
+If potential readers make it to your book’s product page, the description, book cover, reviews, and other information can help convert those clicks into sales.

-- Our auction system takes CTR into account when serving CPC (cost per click) campaigns.
-It prioritizes ads with higher CTRs to ensure we’re showing engaging ads to our readers.
-If you’re using CPC bidding and your ad isn’t winning as many impressions as you want, you may need to increase your CTR in order to reach readers.
+- Our auction takes the CTR into account for ads using cost-per-click (CPC) bidding when determining the winning ad for each impression.
+This means that CPC ads are rewarded for being more engaging: Ads with above-average CTRs are more likely to continue winning impressions for their target audience.
+On the flip side, if you’re using CPC bidding and your ad isn’t winning as many impressions as you want, you may need to increase your CTR to reach more readers.

 What can you do to generate more clicks?